aspose-pdf/Aspose.PDF-Documentation/net/plugins/imageextractor/_index.md

 draft: false
 ---

-## Introduction

 If you've ever needed to extract images from a PDF file using .NET, Aspose.PDF for .NET provides a powerful and straightforward solution.
-In this guide, we'll walk through the basic steps to create an object, add a data source, and run the process method using the Aspose.PDF library.
+In this guide, we'll walk through the basic steps to create an object, add a data source, and run the process method using the Aspose.PDF Image Extractor.

 ## Prerequisites